StudioMastro/Class-Action/CONTRIBUTING.md

    - You will not contribute code that infringes on others' intellectual property rights

 3. **Contribution Process**
-   - All contributions must be submitted through GitHub pull requests
+   - All contributions must be submitted through GitHub issues first
-   - Each contribution must include appropriate tests and documentation
+   - Each proposed contribution must include a detailed description of changes
    - You must follow the project's coding standards and guidelines

 4. **Code Review**